ejconlon/parabuf/DESIGN.md

 maintainers have lifted polymorphic maps into the language now, but I don’t find it entirely satisfying.
 Why do they get to define polymorphic types and we don’t?
 Let’s add them them to the IDL and see what shakes out.

-Here are the advantages of parametric polymorphism at the IDL level:
+Here are advantages of parametric polymorphism at the IDL level:

 -   Boilerplate reduction in type definitions that share structures
 -   Late binding of type parameters between IDL modules